OnCloud125252/Update-Install/README.md

 > [!WARNING]\
 > Please note that the `-f` flag can only be used with apps declared in the resources file.

+## Default Commands

+UpdateInstall provides several built-in commands:

+- `ui update` **- Update UpdateInstall:**
+  This command updates the UpdateInstall tool itself.

+- `ui updateresources` **- Update Resources File:**
+  Use this command to update the resources file.
+> [!WARNING]\
+> Please note that running this command will replace the current resources file with an updated version.

+- `ui updateall` **- Update All Apps:**
+  This command updates all the apps listed in the resources file.

+- `ui vencord` **- Install Vencord:**
+  Use this command to install Vencord.
+Note that you may need to reinstall Vencord after updating Discord.

 ## Resources File

 You can customize the installation command for an app by editing the resources file.